Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

   ![](images/ZynqMP-Block-Design.PNG)

 #### Generating the Bitstream
 The preset example creates an HDL wrapper and also generates output products.
-You can directly perform synthesis and implementation, a nd you can generate a bitstream.
+You can directly perform synthesis and implementation, and you can generate a bitstream.
 To generate a bitstream, click **Generate Bitstream**.

 #### Exporting the XSA